 Vince Flynn was an American author, best known for his political thriller novels featuring the character Mitch Rapp.
 He was born on April 6, 1966 in St. Paul, Minnesota and grew up in the Twin Cities area.
 Flynn graduated from St. Thomas Academy in 1984 and went on to attend the University of St. Thomas in St. Paul, where he earned a degree in economics.

 After graduation, Flynn worked in the corporate world for a few years before deciding to pursue his passion for writing.
 He began writing his first novel, Term Limits, in the early 1990s, but it was not published until 1997.
-The novel was a success, and Flynn decided to focus on writing full-time.
+The novel was a great success, and Flynn decided to focus on writing full-time.

 Vince Flynn‘s most famous series of novels is the Mitch Rapp series, which follows the character of Mitch Rapp, a highly skilled and deadly CIA operative who is often sent on dangerous missions to protect the United States from terrorist attacks.
 The series includes thirteen novels, starting with American Assassin, which was published in 2010.